ms264556/ruckus_ap_firmware_mod/README.md

 ## Sample - modify Solo AP Firmware to enable Wireless Uplink

+The provided mod_example.sh enables wireless bridge/repeater/extender functionality.

+If you are here because you specifically require this functionality then [there's an easier way to enable it here](https://ms264556.github.io/Hackery/pages/StandaloneWirelessBridgeRepeater.html).

 > "Works on my PC" (Ubuntu 22.04 WSL2)

 > The sample script will only work on old (9.6 - 104.0) images.

 ```bash
 # Prerequisites